QTQ

 QTQ is an Australian television station, licensed to, and serving Brisbane, Queensland.
-It is owned by the Nine Entertainment Co., and is part of the Nine Network.
+It is owned by the Nine Entertainment, and is part of the Nine Network.
 It broadcasts on VHF Channel 8 (digital).
 QTQ began broadcasting on 16 August 1959 as the first television station in Queensland.

 News

 QTQ-9's nightly news program is 9News Queensland, presented on weeknights by Melissa Downes and Joel Dry, with Jonathan Uptin presenting sport, and Garry Youngberry presenting the weather.
 Mia Glover is the weekend presenter, with Dominique Loudon presenting sport and Luke Bradnam presenting weather.
 Luke Bradnam also presents Beach and Fishing reports each Friday and Saturday evening.

-fill-in presenters for the bulletins include news presenters Wendy Kingston, Paul Taylor and Aislin Kriukelis.
+Fill-in presenters for the bulletins include news presenters Aislin Kriukelis, Alison Ariotti, Paul Taylor and Wendy Kingston.

 The bulletin is simulcast in Brisbane on commercial radio station River 94.9, across regional Queensland on WIN Television and throughout remote eastern and central Australia on Imparja Television.
 As of September 2017, weekend bulletins also air in Darwin.

 Since 2014, QTQ-9 has produced local editions of Nine Live Queensland (as well as the Morning News until it was axed in October 2017) on weekdays.
 The bulletin is presented by Paul Taylor (Monday – Wednesday) and Alison Ariotti (Thursday – Friday) with sport presenters Jonathan Uptin (weeknights) and weather presenters Garry Youngberry (Monday – Thursday) and Luke Bradnam (Friday).